 You can pay for Virginia male liposuction by certified check, credit card, or cash.
 Payment for cosmetic surgery is expected prior to any procedure.
 If you are scheduled for surgery several weeks in advance, you may pay by personal check.

 Yes.
-However these scars are very small (about 1/8th of an inch) and are usually hidden in areas of the body where you would not normally see them (belly button, pubic hair area).
-Each area of liposuction will generally have 1 or 2 small scars.
+However, these scars are very small (about 1/8th of an inch) and are usually hidden in areas of the body where you would not normally see them (e.g., belly button or pubic hair area).
+Each area of liposuction will generally have 1-2 small scars.
 After several months, these scars fade and are hardly visible.

-If you are having just a small area treated, and this can be done in the office, then you will be awake.
-However, if you are having a large area treated, or having multiple areas suctioned, this will most likely be done in an outpatient facility using general anesthesia.
+If you are having just a small area treated that can be done in the office, then you will be awake.
+However, if you are having a large area treated or having multiple areas suctioned, this will most likely be done in an outpatient facility using general anesthesia.

 Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss liposuction for men.
-Schedule an appointment online or call one of our locations, our Arlington, Virginia office at 703-516-7600 or our Woodbridge, Virginia office at 703-560-9583.
+Schedule an appointment online or call one of our locations at 703-516-7600 (Arlington area) or at 703-560-9583 (Woodbridge).

 Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of liposuction for men.
-Please visit the Patient Financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so you can get started with male liposuction in Virginia today.
+Please visit the patient financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so that you can get started with male liposuction in Virginia today.